 Applicants should have a strong interest in rehabilitation research as well as a master’s degree in an area related to rehabilitation science.
 The exceptional student with a bachelor’s degree, six or more credits of graduate course work, and compelling clinical/research experience in rehabilitation science will be considered.

 Resources, including research mentors, must be available to enable the student to engage in a plan of study and research in the student’s major area of interest in rehabilitation research.
 Therefore, it is important that there is a match between the research interests of an applicant and an SHRS Rehabilitation Science graduate faculty member.

-- An essay stating career goals, specific research interests and experience, and clinical interests and experience;
+- Submit an essay stating career goals, specific research interests and experience, and clinical interests and experience.

-- Three to five academic or work related letters of recommendation (at least one academic reference must be included as well as a letter of support from the identified Research Mentor);
+- Provide three to five academic or work related letters of recommendation (at least one academic reference must be included).

-- A résumé, including work history, formal education, continuing education, licensing and certification, professional organizations, honors and awards, publications, presentations, and grants;
+- Submit a resume including work history, formal education, continuing education, licensing and certification, professional organizations, honors and awards, publications, presentations, and grants.

-- At least one example of written work (class project, course assignment, publication for which candidate is first author, etc.);
+- Provide at least one example of written work (class project, course assignment, publication for which candidate is first author, etc.).

 Applicants are evaluated by the PhD Admissions Committee.
 Admission to the program requires (1) the applicant to meet the standards for a PhD student in SHRS, and (2) that a faculty member of the PhD program has an opening for an additional PhD student and agrees to be the Academic Advisor for that applicant.